rust-lang/book/src/ch16-01-threads.md

 thread.

-Programming languages implement threads in a few different ways, and many operating systems provide an API the language can call for creating new threads.
+Programming languages implement threads in a few different ways, and many operating systems provide an API the programming language can call for creating new threads.
 The Rust standard library uses a _1:1_ model of thread implementation, whereby a program uses one operating system thread per one language thread.
-There are crates that implement other models of threading that make different tradeoffs to the 1:1 model.
+There are crates that implement other models of threading that make different trade-offs to the 1:1 model.
 (Rust’s async system, which we will see in the next chapter, provides another approach to concurrency as well.)

 ### Creating a New Thread with `spawn`

 To create a new thread, we call the `thread::spawn` function and pass it a closure (we talked about closures in Chapter 13) containing the code we want to run in the new thread.
-The example in Listing 16-1 prints some text from a main thread and other text from a new thread:
+The example in Listing 16-1 prints some text from a main thread and other text from a new thread.

 <Listing number="16-1" file-name="src/main.rs" caption="Creating a new thread to print one thing while the main thread prints something else">